 Q: What if my timezone is very different from those I want to discuss with?

-Beyond the US, we have active community members in the UK, France, Belgium, Germany, India, Hong Kong.
+Beyond the US, we have active community members come and go in the UK, France, Belgium, Germany, India, Hong Kong, and other countries.

 Is the indieweb giving in to silos with POSSE and backfeed